In-Ko/component-spec/doc/proposal/one-component-model.md

 latter case, the references in the transported *Component Descriptors* have to be updated to their new locations.

 **Todo: Perhaps some small example image to make this more clear?**

-### Application Areas

-OCM specifies a well-defined way to define components and resources, belonging to a particular version of a software product, and how to access these.
-Though the following application areas are out of scope for OCM, it provides a re-usable, and technology-agnostic interface for compliance checks, security scanning, code signing, transport, deployment or other lifecycle-management aspects.

 ## Component Descriptor Specification